 Connecticut, June 1964.
 It’s a stunning Sunday in the middle of summer.
 A man in his 50s is walking through the woods, barefoot and wearing swim trunks.
 He’s got a good spring in his steps and he’s whistling a tune.
 The sun’s rays find their way through the canopy above and illuminate his tanned, muscular body.
-Even though Ned Merrill is handsome, his face reveals that he’s older than one would first guess on the basis of his fit body.
+Even though Ned Merrill is handsome, his face reveals that he’s older than one would first guess based on his fit body.
 Every once in a while, he leaps from one stone to the next with the steps of an elite athlete.
 Ned is strong, beautiful and happy.
-Everything about him looks like a tribute to life.
-On this perfect day.
+Everything about him looks like a tribute to life on this perfect day.

-Then he suddenly leaps out of the woods and into a suburban paradise.
-A lush garden.
-The house painted white.
+Then he suddenly leaps out of the woods and into a suburban paradise: a lush garden, a house painted white.
 A newly constructed swimming pool.
 The garden of Don and Helen Westerhazy is a symphony of colors.
 Helen is lying on a sunbed and takes in the sun’s warm rays.
-Don is sipping on a drink.
+Don is sipping a drink.
 They’re both wearing swim wear.
-Ned calls out to them as he passes a naked marble nymph with his springy steps to then disappear into the couple’s 40 foot pool.
+Ned calls out to them as he passes a naked marble nymph and then disappears into the couple’s 40-foot pool.
 Don and Helen wave.
 Ned swims a couple of laps with a powerful crawl.
 His eyes look through the blue water.
-Just like a Greek god, he than emerges from the pool to receive a drink served by Don.
+Just like a Greek god, he then emerges from the pool to receive a drink served by Don.

 Ned: Thanks.

-Don: So, it’s not that the service is bad here?
+Don: So, is the service is bad here?

 Ned: What do you mean?